Key Takeaways

 Change of Ownership

-When a property changes ownership, it’s not just the physical structure that transfers from one owner to another; accompanying responsibilities, including those concerning the security deposit, also shift hands.
-This means that the new owner assumes the duties and obligations associated with managing the security deposit.
+When a rental property gets a new owner, it’s not just the physical structure that transfers from one owner to the new owner; accompanying responsibilities, including those concerning the security deposit, also shift hands.
+This means that the new landlord assumes the duties and obligations associated with managing the security deposit.

 Benefits of Collecting Security Deposits from a Tenant